 Sales and Marketing

-While focusing on cost-reducing measures, Weyerhaeuser has a long-term plan to develop customer relationships and expand its customer base, geographic reach, and product portfolio.
-The timber REIT is also concentrating on growing its business by maintaining its diversity.
-Weyerhaeuser is banking on long-term growth as the housing market recovers and demand for lumber increases.
+While focusing on cost-reducing measures for streamlining operations, Weyerhaeuser has a long-term plan to develop customer relationships and expand its customer base, geographic reach, and product portfolio.
+The timber REIT is also concentrating on growing its business by maintaining its diverse income streams.

 In July 2013, the company boosted its US acreage with the purchase of Longview Timber from Brookfield Asset Management affiliates.
 The move, which increased the total amount of US timberlands owned or controlled by the company to some 6.6 million acres, allows Weyerhaeuser to leverage Longview Timber's expertise in silviculture, infrastructure, logistics, and marketing.